ElGonan/carssification_AI/finalreadme.md

 model is designed to learn hierarchical features from images, starting from low-level features such as edges and textures, to high-level features such as shapes and objects.
-The model is trained using a large dataset of labeled images, allowing it to learn the patterns and characteristics of different classes of images[9].
+The model is trained using a large dataset of labeled images, allowing it to learn the patterns and characteristics of different classes of images[7](ttps://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf).

+The ResNet50 model has been frozen, meaning that the weights of the model are not updated during training.
+This is done to leverage the pretrained weights from the ImageNet dataset, allowing the model to benefit from the features learned from the ImageNet dataset.

 Along with the ResNet50 model, the custom model architecture is a sequential model that has the next hyperparameters: